 Jim Smith, Technical Advisor and Bookkeeper

 Jim is a jack of all trades at Midwives of Muskoka.
 From tech support and bookkeeping, to changing lightbulbs, he does whatever is needed.
 Jim is a big advocate for midwifery care as all of his grandbabies are "mid-kids" and he is the dad and the uncle of midwives.

 Emma Platts-Boyle, Practice Administrator

-I was thrilled to begin working with the Midwives of Muskoka in May 2015.
-It is a wonderful extension of the work I have been doing for the past 15 years as birth doula and teaching childbirth and breastfeeding classes at the Midwive’s office.
+Emma was thrilled to begin working with the Midwives of Muskoka in May 2015.
+It is a wonderful extension of the work she had been doing for the past 15 years as birth doula and teaching childbirth and breastfeeding classes at the Midwive’s office.
 Working with women and families through the life changing experience of birth is greatly rewarding.
 Empowering women with knowledge is motivating.

-I am mama to four amazing kids and love to spend time with them and my partner.
-Hiking, cooking, playing and being crafty are among my favorite ways to spend time.
-If the ice is off the lake you can find me swimming, it is what makes my heart sing!
+Emma is mama to four amazing kids, and a grandbaby (!!!!) and she love to spend time with her family.
+Hiking, cooking, playing and being crafty are among her favorite ways to spend time.
+If the ice is off the lake you can find her swimming, it is what makes her heart sing!

 Kirsty F. Williamson, Office Support Staff

 I have a long name, Kirsty Frances Edith Williamson, Frances after my father, Edith after my mom's sister, and Kirsty because my parents thought I looked like a 'Kirsty'.....a Scottish name.
 My parents are from Blairgowrie, Scotland.